History of subatomic physics: Inside the atom

 By 1914, experiments by Ernest Rutherford, Henry Moseley, James Franck and Gustav Hertz had largely established the structure of an atom as a dense nucleus of positive charge surrounded by lower-mass electrons.

 These discoveries shed a light to the nature of radioactive decay and other forms of transmutation of elements, as well as of elements themselves.
 It appeared that atomic number is nothing else than (positive) electric charge of the atomic nucleus of a particular atom.
 Chemical transformations, governed by electromagnetic interactions, do not change nuclei – that's why elements are chemically indestructible.
-But when the nucleus change its charge and/or mass (by emitting or capturing a particle), the atom can become the one of another element.
+But when the nucleus changes its charge and/or mass (by emitting or capturing a particle), the atom can become the one of another element.
 Special relativity explained how the mass defect is related to the energy produced or consumed in reactions.
 The branch of physics that studies transformations and the structure of nuclei is now called nuclear physics, contrasted to atomic physics that studies the structure and properties of atoms ignoring most nuclear aspects.
 The development in the nascent quantum physics, such as Bohr model, led to the understanding of chemistry in terms of the arrangement of electrons in the mostly empty volume of atoms.

 In 1918, Rutherford confirmed that the hydrogen nucleus was a particle with a positive charge, which he named the proton.
 By then, Frederick Soddy's researches of radioactive elements, and experiments of J. J. Thomson and F.W.
 Aston conclusively demonstrated existence of isotopes, whose nuclei have different masses in spite of identical atomic numbers.
 It prompted Rutherford to conjecture that all nuclei other than hydrogen contain chargeless particles, which he named the neutron.

 Evidences that atomic nuclei consist of some smaller particles (now called nucleons) grew; it became obvious that, while protons repulse each other electrostatically, nucleons attract each other by some new force (nuclear force).
 It culminated in proofs of nuclear fission in 1939 by Lise Meitner (based on experiments by Otto Hahn), and nuclear fusion by Hans Bethe in that same year.
 Those discoveries gave rise to an active industry of generating one atom from another, even rendering possible (although it will probably never be profitable) the transmutation of lead into gold; and, those same discoveries also led to the development of nuclear weapons.